-Severity of emphysema predicts mortalityJanuary 18th, 2013 in Diseases, Conditions, Syndromes /
+Severity of emphysema predicts mortalityJanuary 18, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Severity of emphysema, as measured by computed tomography (CT), is a strong independent predictor of all-cause, cardiovascular, and respiratory mortality in ever-smokers with or without chronic obstructive pulmonary disease (COPD), according to a study from researchers in Norway.
 In patients with severe emphysema, airway wall thickness is also associated with mortality from respiratory causes.